-5. Find out whether coupon sales exceeds non-coupon sales
+Compare coupon sales vs non-coupon sales

-You’ll get to know much is the contribution of sales from coupons to your total sales.
+This will give you a clear picture of the contribution of sales from coupons to your total sales.

 Target customers based on their ‘last order date’

 Notify vendors about ‘pending shipping’ orders

 You can then send the filtered report to the respective shipping agencies regarding the same so that they handle the rest.

-9. Update sellers about the inventory status
+Update sellers about the inventory status

 Search by SKU, check stock, reorder to not lose customers

 This is something unique.
 Let me show you how.

 - Say, you searched for a particular product with SKU FM3012.
 Export twelve months data of this product and check the orders placed for each month for this product.